zr-tex8r/BXnewfont/README.md

 Revision History
 ----------------

+  * Version 0.2b ‹2017/05/01›
+      - Change the rule for automatic quoting.
+Namely, names which are judged as illegal by mktextfm should be quoted.
   * Version 0.2a ‹2016/08/08›
       - Now “TFM” names can contain spaces with suitable quoting.
         This enables one to specify OpenType fonts on Unicode engines.